knightazura/ghost-sdk/Admin-pages.md

 8. Change static content of 'Published By' on content preview panel
 9. Remove the 'something' option from settings menu in content preview pane
 10. Fix tab-indexing on New Post page
+11. Hide pencil and settings icon on editor - bottom nav bar
+12. Incorporate the basic image uploader JS - ready to go really.

+_Other important fixes would be to remove the alerts for all save buttons but I am not sure how involved that is so not a listed as a Quick Win_